 The Rules of the Roth IRA

 To fund a Roth IRA, you must have earned income during the year(s) you wish to contribute.
-The amount you can contribute to an IRA (whether traditional or Roth) is set forth by the IRS and changes almost every year.
+The maximum amount you can contribute to an IRA (whether traditional or Roth) is defined by the IRS and changes almost every year.
 In 2023, for example, you are allowed to contribute $6,500 or the amount of income you earned that year, whichever is less.
 That is $500 more than taxpayers were allowed in 2022.
-If you are at least 50 years of age, you may contribute another $1,000 which is known as a “catch-up” contribution.
+If you are at least age 50, you are allowed to contribute an additional $1,000, commonly referred to as a “catch-up” contribution.
 Together, if you are age 50+, you can contribute a maximum of $7,000 in 2022, and up to $7,500 in 2023.

-The most important thing to understand about a Roth IRA is that you do not receive an immediate tax break for contributions.
+The most important thing to understand about a Roth IRA is that you do not get an immediate tax break for contributions.
 Your tax benefits come only when you take the money out as a distribution later in life.
 Put simply, these accounts are funded with after-tax dollars.
 In contrast, traditional IRAs are funded with pretax dollars.
-An easier way to think about this distinction is that traditional contributions occur before you get a paycheck, while Roth contributions come after your salary has been taxed and your paycheck received.
+An easier way to think about this distinction is that traditional contributions occur before you get a paycheck, while Roth contributions come after your salary has been taxed and your paycheck has been received.

-Lastly, Roth IRAs do not have any required minimum distributions.
+Another important distinction is that Roth IRAs do not come with any required minimum distributions.
 The government will never force you to take a distribution from a Roth IRA.
-In addition, you can continue to contribute to one so long as you keep earning money.
+In addition, you can continue to contribute to one as long as you keep earning money.

-As stated above, no limits exist as to income levels when it comes to converting traditional funds to a Roth account.
-At any time and for any amount, you may choose to convert funds to a Roth IRA.
-The only caveat to using this technique is the reality that you must pay taxes on the amount converted.
+As stated above, no limits exist as to income levels when it comes to converting traditional funds to a Roth account using our ‘backdoor’ technique.
+At any time and for any amount, you may simply choose to convert funds to a Roth IRA.
+The only caveat to using this technique is the reality that you must pay ordinary income taxes on the amount converted.

 All qualified Roth IRA distributions are tax-free.
-For a distribution to be qualified, you must have had the Roth account for at least five (5) years and be at least age 59 1/2.
+For a distribution to be qualified, you must have had the Roth account for at least five years and be 59 ½ years old.
 Failure to meet this criterion will lead to penalties.

 The Benefits of a Roth IRA